 Pursuant to Article 28 of the Competition Act, the HCC closely cooperates with the European Commission and NCAs in all EU Member States, with a view to enforcing EU competition rules in the context of Regulation 1/2003, notably through the European Competition Network (ECN).6

-In addition, the HCC cooperates with other (non-EU) competition authorities (e.g., mutual legal assistance treaties, memoranda of understanding, cooperation agreements),7 notably in its capacity as a member of both the Organisation for Economic Co-operation and Development and the International Competition Network.
+In addition, the HCC cooperates with other (non-EU) competition authorities (e.g., mutual legal assistance treaties, memoranda of understanding and cooperation agreements),7 notably in its capacity as a member of both the Organisation for Economic Co-operation and Development and the International Competition Network.

-Further, if an undertaking having its seat or exercising its activity in Greece refuses to allow the inspection provided for under EU law, the HCC, acting either ex officio or at the request of the designated bodies of the European Commission, shall ensure overall proper conduct of the investigation, providing in particular all necessary assistance, as envisaged under Article 38 et seq. of the Competition Act.
+If an undertaking that has its seat or exercises its activity in Greece refuses to allow the inspection provided for under EU law, the HCC, acting either ex officio or at the request of the designated bodies of the European Commission, shall ensure overall proper conduct of the investigation, providing all necessary assistance, as envisaged under Article 38 et seq. of the Competition Act.

-As far as leniency applications are concerned, the HCC processes summary applications having due regard to the status and overall progress of the corresponding leniency application filed before the European Commission, giving precedence to the main proceedings at EU level (by way of comity), notwithstanding that no such strict obligation applies.8
+As far as leniency applications are concerned, the HCC processes summary applications with due regard to the status and overall progress of the corresponding leniency application filed before the European Commission and giving precedence to the main proceedings at the EU level (by way of comity), notwithstanding that no strict obligation of this kind applies.8

 The HCC often cites in its reasoning the relevant EU court judgments and infringement decisions made by the European Commission and other NCAs.